Mosque Open Day

 Contrary impulses told me that I should be resolved in my intentions.
 I am a devotee of the face-to-face.
 I am a collector of (admittedly rather tame) life experiences.
 It was an open day for goodness sake!
 As this internal dialogue progressed I got closer to my destination.
 I coyly read a poster by the gate offering respect to the traditional custodians of this land.
 It was then that a young man enticed me to go inside.

-I was persuaded to eat and then a young man asked me to sit and talk while I ate.
+I was persuaded to eat and then a young man asked me to sit and talk.
 He asked more questions than I did.
-Of some interest was what ‘community’ I belonged to.
+Of some interest was what community I belonged to.
 I was initially stumped by that – I’m one of those individuals in mass society whose only community is the kind forged from shared interests.
 I talked a bit of my ancestry but more of the groups I got involved in at uni.
 This was a common characteristic for us as he had also studied at Monash.
 We agreed that the open day was an excellent event and I hope I showed my gratitude at the hospitality so amply offered there.

 A prayer session began as I was preparing to go.
 I sat in the background and observed silently.
 It was a bit odd to me but only as odd as any other religious ceremony I've observed.
 Even its segregation of sexes is only different by degrees from the many casual instances of this I've known.
 I did get some inkling of the value of prayer in providing a sense of belonging to something bigger than oneself.

 I left feeling more centred than I had expected.
 And I then wondered why I had never been to a mosque till then.
 I've set foot in many churches and a few synagogues for the purposes of religious life events or nominally religious concerts.
-Ours is a society of many creeds but its integration is far from even.
+Ours is a society of many creeds but integration is far from even.
 Too many of us live in parallel rather than in more crisscrossing patterns.
-It had taken an inhuman atrocity to get me into a mosque I had walked passed many times.
+It had taken an inhuman atrocity to go to a mosque I had walked passed many times.